Engineering 8 min read

 A warning will appear, but proceed by typing Y. The migration was completed in less than a minute.
 I was taken aback by how fast it was.

-The project moved, but the billing account doesn’t change automatically.
-If you forget this, billing will continue to be sent to the old organization.
+Although the project has moved, the billing account does not change.
+If you forget this, billing will continue to go to the old organization.

 # Switch to the destination account